-How much time does the usability audit take?
+How much time does the usability test take?

-The duration of usability audit depends on difficultness of a project.
+The duration of usability test depends on difficultness and methods.
 The minimum time required is 1 month.

-The usability audit should take place at least once a year or when required.
+The usability test should take place at least once a year or when required.
 Design trends change approximately every two years.
-It doesn’t mean that a website needs to be updated externally in the same periods.
+It doesn’t mean that a website needs to be updated externally in the same periods by new methods.
 More important is to monitor global trends connected with users’ experience able to improve conversion.

-For example, a few years ago, chats on website weren’t widespread.
+For example, a few years ago, chats on websites weren’t widespread.
 Now, online support is obligatory for any service.
 New solutions are usually acquired by a market in 2-3 years.
-So, to be ahead, you need to monitor the main tendencies and implement them on your website.
+So, to be ahead, you need to monitor the main tendencies and implement them on the website.